Gaz2600/ConcurrentLogin/README.md

 # Create user folders
-"This is the step where you actually create folders for each user.
+This is the step where you actually create folders for each user.
 This folder will be used to hold flag file for each user.
 Since we want to use the path in a logon script later and we want to make sure that each user can touch its own flag file, we will name these folder to user ‘samaccountname’.
 The only problem is that there might be users who are added to Active Directory every hour and we do not want to spend time on creating user folders.
 As a result, this script will search the path for missing user folders and will create them immediately.
-Since we will need to edit this script to make it applicable in our environment, make sure that the paths below are correctly set in the "FolderCreation.ps1" script:"  -Mahdi Tehrani
+Since we will need to edit this script to make it applicable in our environment, make sure that the paths below are correctly set in the "FolderCreation.ps1" script:

     if((Test-Path -Path "C:\Profiles\$user") -eq $false)
     {
     New-Item -ItemType directory -Path "C:\Profiles\$user" | Out-Null

-"Now we can move to the next part of scheduling user folder creation.
+Now we can move to the next part of scheduling user folder creation.
 Firstly we need to install AD PowerShell module feature on your server.
-So open a PowerShell console and typeInstall-WindowsFeature RSAT-AD-PowerShell and hit enter." -Mahdi Tehrani
+So open a PowerShell console and typeInstall-WindowsFeature RSAT-AD-PowerShell and hit enter.

 Open Task Scheduler and ‘Create task’.
 On the ‘General’ tab, make sure that the ‘Run whether user is logged on or not’ is selected.